As the waters rise, politicians double down on heavy crude

 Like a B.C. version of An Inconvenient Truth, Directly Affected explores how Kinder Morgan’s proposed pipeline and oil tanker expansion will affect the residents of Burnaby and Burrard Inlet.
 The film covers oil spills, the industry’s attacks on democracy and violations of Indigenous rights, all against the backdrop of a rapidly warming world.

 Perhaps that’s why turnout was so strong.
-Many British Columbians now realize we are on the front lines of what Al Gore and others tried to warn us about 10 years ago (and in the decades before).
+Many British Columbians now realize we are on the front lines of what Al Gore and others tried to warn us about for years.

 There no longer is a ‘normal’